addyosmani/backbone-fundamentals/backbone-fundamentals.md

 Topics will include MVC theory and how to build applications using Backbone's Models, Views, Collections, and Routers.
 I'll also be taking you through advanced topics like modular development with Backbone.js and AMD (via RequireJS), solutions to common problems like nested views, how to solve routing problems with Backbone and jQuery Mobile, and much more.

+Here is a peek at what you will be learning in each chapter:

+<i>Chapter 2, Fundamentals</i> traces the history of the MVC design pattern and introduces how it is implemented by Backbone.js and other JavaScript frameworks.

+<i>Chapter 3, The Internals</i> covers the major features of the core Backbone.js framework and technologies and techniques you will need to know in order to apply it.

+<i>Chapter 4, Exercise 1: Todos - Your First Backbone.js App</i> takes you step-by-step through development of a simple client-side Todo List application.

+<i>Chapter 5, Exercise 2: Book Library - Your First RESTful Backbone.js App</i> walks you through development of a Book Library application which persists its model to a server using a REST API.

+<i>Chapter 6, Backbone Boilerplate And Grunt BBB</i> introduces powerful tools you can use to bootstrap a new Backbone.js application with boilerplate code.

+<i>Chapter 7, Common Problems and Solutions</i> reviews common issues you may encounter when using Backbone.js and ways of addressing them.

+<i>Chapter 8, Backbone Extensions</i> describes Backbone.Marionette and Thorax, two extension frameworks which add features to Backbone.js that are useful for developing large-scale applications.

+<i>Chapter 9, Modular Development</i> looks at how AMD modules and RequireJS can be used to modularize your code.

+<i>Chapter 10, Mobile Applications</i> addresses the issues that arise when using Backbone with jQuery Mobile.

+<i>Chapter 11, Unit Testing</i> covers how to unit test Backbone code using the Jasmine test framework.

+<i>Chapter 12, Unit Testing Backbone Applications with QUnit and SinonJS</i> discusses how to use the QUnit and SinusJS frameworks for unit testing.

+<i>Chapter 13, Resources</i> provides references to additional Backbone-related resources.

+<i>Chapter 14, Conclusions</i> wraps up the our tour through the world of Backbone.js development.

+<i>Chapter 15, Appendix</i> returns to our design pattern discussion by contrasting MVC with the Model-View-Presenter (MVP) pattern and examines how Backbone.js relates to the two patterns.
+It also provides useful information for existing Backbone users who may be upgrading from Backbone 0.9.2 to version 0.9.10 and beyond.

 # Fundamentals

+Design patterns are proven solutions to common development problems that can help us improve the organization and structure of our applications.
+By using patterns, we benefit from the collective experience of skilled developers who have repeatedly solved similar problems.

-In this first chapter, we're going to explore how frameworks like Backbone.js fit in the world of JavaScript application architecture.
-Classically, developers creating desktop and server-class applications have had a wealth of design patterns available for them to lean on, but it's only been in the past few years that such patterns have come to client-side development.
+Historically, developers creating desktop and server-class applications have had a wealth of design patterns available for them to lean on, but it's only been in the past few years that such patterns have been applied to client-side development.

-Before exploring any JavaScript frameworks that assist in structuring applications, it can be useful to gain a basic understanding of architectural design patterns.

-### MVC & Backbone.js

-Design patterns are proven solutions to common development problems and can help guide us in adding more organization and structure to our applications.
-Patterns are also of great use as they reflect a set of practices which build upon the collective experience of skilled developers who have repeatedly solved similar problems.

-In this section, we're going to explore the MVC (Model-View-Controller) pattern and how it applies to Backbone.js.
+In this chapter, we're going to explore the evolution of the Model-View-Controller (MVC) design pattern and get our first look at how the Backbone.js framework enables application of this pattern to client-side development.

 ## MVC

 MVC is an architectural design pattern that encourages improved application organization through a separation of concerns.
-It enforces the isolation of business data (Models) from user interfaces (Views), with a third component (Controllers) traditionally managing logic, user-input and the coordination of models and views.
+It enforces the isolation of business data (Models) from user interfaces (Views), with a third component (Controllers) traditionally managing logic, user-input, and coordination of models and views.
 The pattern was originally designed by [Trygve Reenskaug](http://en.wikipedia.org/wiki/Trygve_Reenskaug) while working on Smalltalk-80 (1979), where it was initially called Model-View-Controller-Editor.
 MVC was described in depth in [“Design Patterns: Elements of Reusable Object-Oriented Software”](http://www.amazon.co.uk/Design-patterns-elements-reusable-object-oriented/dp/0201633612) (The "GoF" or “Gang of Four” book) in 1994, which played a role in popularizing its use.

 ### Smalltalk-80 MVC

-It's important to understand what the original MVC pattern was aiming to solve as it has changed quite heavily since the days of its origin.
+It's important to understand the issues that the original MVC pattern was aiming to solve as it has changed quite heavily since the days of its origin.
 Back in the 70's, graphical user-interfaces were few and far between.
 An approach known as [Separated Presentation](http://martinfowler.com/eaaDev/uiArchs.html) began to be used as a means to make a clear division between domain objects which modeled concepts in the real world (e.g., a photo, a person) and the presentation objects which were rendered to the user's screen.

 The Smalltalk-80 implementation of MVC took this concept further and had an objective of separating out the application logic from the user interface.
 The idea was that decoupling these parts of the application would also allow the reuse of models for other interfaces in the application.
 There are some interesting points worth noting about Smalltalk-80's MVC architecture: